-At the end of the Semester Internal Marks Maximum 30 for the respective subjects are allotted as follows:
+At the end of the Semester, Internal Marks (Maximum 30) for the respective subject is assigned as follows:

+- (a) 25 marks: 80% from the best performed Mid examination and 20% from the other Mid examination. - (b) 5 marks: Average of the two assignment marks
-- (a) 25 marks for the better of the two mid term examinations - (b) 5 marks of the average of the two assignment marks - iii.
-For practical subjects there shall be a continuous evaluation during the Semester for 25 internal marks and 50 marks for end examination.
-Out of the 25 marks for internal, day-to-day work in the laboratory shall be evaluated for 10 marks, and 10 marks for internal examination (two internal practical examinations will be conducted and the better of the two examinations will be taken into account) and 5 marks for laboratory record.

-NOTE: A student who is absent for any assignment/Mid term examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/examination and no makeup test/examination shall be conducted.

-- iv For the subjects having design and / or drawing, (such as Engineering Graphics, Engineering Drawing, Machine Drawing, Production Drawing Practice, and Estimation etc., the distribution shall be 30 marks for internal evaluation (15 marks for day-to-day work and 15 marks for internal tests (the better of the two examinations will be taken into account) and 70 marks for end examination.
-There shall be two internal tests in a Semester. - iv.
-There shall be an industry-oriented mini-Project, in collaboration with an industry of their specialization, to be taken up during the vacation after III year II Semester examination.
+- iii.
+For practical subjects there shall be a continuous evaluation during the Semester for 30 marks and 70 marks for end examination.
+Out of the 30 marks, day-to-day work in the laboratory shall be evaluated for 10 marks, and 10 marks for practical examination (two practical examinations will be conducted and the average of the two examinations will be taken into account) and 10 marks for laboratory record. - NOTE: A student who is absent for any assignment/Mid term examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/examination and no makeup test/examination shall be conducted. - For the subjects having design and / or drawing, (such as Engineering Graphics, Engineering Drawing, Machine Drawing, Production Drawing Practice, and Estimation etc.,) the distribution shall be 30 marks for internal evaluation (15 marks for day-to-day work and 15 marks for Mid examination (the average of the two examinations will be taken into account) and 70 marks for end semester examination.
+There shall be two Mid examinations in a Semester. - V There shall be an industry-oriented mini-Project, in collaboration with an industry of their specialization, to be taken up during the a summer vacation after III year II Semester examination.
 The mini project shall be evaluated during the IV year I Semester.
 The industry oriented mini project shall be submitted in report form and should be presented before a committee, which shall be evaluated for 50 marks.
 The committee consists of Head of the Department, the supervisor of mini project and a senior faculty member of the department.
-There shall be no internal assessment for industry oriented mini project. - vi.
+There shall be no Midterm assessment for industry oriented mini project.
+However, attending the shadow engineering program is a pre requisite for evaluating industry oriented mini project.
+Students should submit a report on learning outcomes of the shadow engineering.
+Every student should attend shadow engineering programming an industry for a week days during second year I or II semester. - vi.
 There shall be a Seminar presentation in IV year II Semester.
 For the Seminar, the student shall collect the information on a specialized topic other than the project topic and prepare a technical report, showing his understanding of the topic, and submit to the department, which shall be evaluated by a Departmental committee consisting of the Head of the department, Seminar supervisor and a senior faculty member.
-The Seminar report shall be evaluated for 50 marks.
-There shall be no external examination for Seminar.
+The seminar will be awarded 50 marks in which 40 marks will be evaluated for seminar report and 10 marks for MTP Record by the committee.